12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 C 364

-Hint: Recall the specific number of seats Congress secured in its initial landslide victory.
+Hint: Focus on the specific number of seats secured by the dominant party.

 Answer